Barnier calls for more power for EU banks watchdog

 The agency depends for funding on the EU budget of pooled country funds, administered by the European Commission.
 Its resources are dwarfed by the ECB's annual budget - earned on the central bank's capital - which approaches 450 million euros.

-"If we take further steps with the banking union, you will have to have changes to the organization of the EBA and how it works," said Barnier.
+"If we take further steps with the banking union, you will have to have changes to the organisation of the EBA and how it works," said Barnier.
 "All this can evolve."

 The former French foreign minister also said that the creation of an EU authority to wind down banks was possible, but did not say if this was also a role for the EBA.